Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Geodesics

 Since $d t / d s = \gamma[\vex{x}(s)] > 0$ [setting $E/m = 1$ in Eq.~(\ref{TemporalFirstIntegralEquation})], the mapping between the affine parameter $s$ and global time $t$ along a geodesic is invertible.
 There is thus a well-defined reparametrization of the geodesic in terms of $t$ [$\equiv \vex{x}(t)$].
 Using Eq.~(\ref{TemporalFirstIntegralEquation}), we have ($j \geq 1$)

 so that tangent vectors of geodesics with respect to the global time coordinate are just spatially-dependent dilations of the original tangent vectors with respect to the affine parameter.
 The geodesic equation in terms of the global time coordinate is [with $\dot{x}_j \equiv dx_j/dt$] \bsub \esub These equations offer some interesting interpretations.
 Firstly, the $\Gamma_{00}$ terms appear as potentials in what is effectively a Hamiltonian dynamics problem with many friction-like dissipative terms.
-We note that the global time reparametrization introduces several new terms combining with the Christoffel symbols, adding new friction-like terms to the geodesic equation.
-The dissipative terms play a key role in the geodesic capture by isotropic curvature singularities, as we discuss in Sec.~\ref{PurelyIsotropicModelSubsection}.
+We note that the global time reparametrization introduces several new terms combining with the Christoffel symbols, adding new friction-like terms to the geodesic equation, corresponding to the drag-like effects of time-dilation.
+These dissipative terms play a key role in the geodesic capture by isotropic curvature singularities, which would otherwise be forbidden by conservation of energy.
+We discuss this again in Sec.~\ref{PurelyIsotropicModelSubsection}.